steffenkoerner/Deep-Learning/index.md

 A placeholder is a value that is guaranteed to be inputted if the program is run.
 For example the input is inserted into the placeholder values

 - **Variable:**  <br>
 It is a value that is within the computational graph.
 It can be used and even modified by the computation.
 In general the model parameter are variables.
+Before a variable can be used within a session it has to be initialized.
+This can be done for all variables at once. `sess.run(tf.global_variables_initializer())`